Marketing Resources Needed: Money, Time, Expertise, Energy

 So cost is important to everyone involved.
 However, money is only one of four resources that I include in conversations about new marketing projects.
 Here are the other resources that are critical to success of a marketing plan or project: Money, Time, Expertise, and Energy.

 Money – As outlined above, everyone is concerned about the costs involved.
 That is partially due to the reality that costs for communications tools are perceived as “all over the board”.
 A website can be free or cost $50,000.
 That can be difficult to navigate.
 It’s also due to the finite dollars budgeted for Marketing.
 No organization has unlimited funds for marketing and they always want to do everything they can to get their message out.

 Time – Often overlooked as a marketing resource is time.
-Time is sometimes used as an alternate to money.
-Meaning companies think of ways to use their own time to reduce cost of a project.
-That is fine… if a company can supply time to a project whether in planning, or producing, it does reduce cost.
+Time is sometimes used as an alternative to money.
+Meaning companies think of ways to use their own time to reduce the cost of a project.
+That is fine… if a company can supply time to a project whether in planning or producing, it does reduce cost.
 However, we often think we have more time than we do.

 The other two resources are related to the time available.